 Before any house date, always have a first date in a public place.
-I blame that on Law & Order and also because it easier when you’re both a level playing field.
-He had asked if I wanted to come over for dinner but I shot him down cause of that rule.
-He also asked me out to a concert on a Sunday and in all honestly I didn’t want to be a blob on Monday.
-But then a few days later he finally wore me down by simply asking if I was free Saturday.
-I responded yes and he responds “cool, lets go to this concert together”.
+I blame that on Law & Order and also because its easier when you’re both on a level playing field.
+He had asked if I wanted to come over for dinner, but I shot him down because of that particular rule.
+He then asked me out to a concert on a Sunday evening and in all honestly I did not want to be a blob on Monday.
+Finally a few days later he finally wore me down by simply asking if I was free the following Saturday.
+I responded yes and he responds “cool, let’s go to this concert together”.

 We hit it off pretty quickly talking about random things.

-After about 30 minutes, we walked over to the concert hall and waited for the show to start.
+After 30 minutes, we walked over to the concert hall and waited for the show to start.
 But the conversation never stopped.
 I remember half way into the show staring up into the ceiling which was painted like a sky by the way, and thinking “please God I like him, if he breaks my heart don’t let it be too painful” followed by a weird sense of “this is different than anything I’ve experienced”.

 I am not sharing this with you all to brag.
 Yes this is an adorable story and I am so beyond happy I can share it.